Reparative and similar therapies

 Menu

-Exodus International reverses their beliefs
+Exodus International reverses their beliefs,

-In this website, "LGB" refers to lesbians, gays and bisexuals
+In this web site, "LGB" refers to lesbians, gays and bisexuals

 About Exodus International:

-Exodus International 1,2 describes themselves as follows:
+Exodus International 1 once described themselves as follows:

 "Exodus is the leading global outreach to churches, individuals and families offering a biblical message about same-sex attraction.